rodneyshupe/Cookbook/Recipes/Baking/Cookies/PecanBars.rst

    evenly scatter tablespoon-size pieces of dough over surface of pan.
    Using your fingertips and palm of your hand, press and smooth dough into even thickness in bottom of pan.
-3. FOR THe TOPPING: Whisk sugar, corn syrup, melted butter, vanilla, and salt together in medium bowl until smooth (mixture will look separated at first but will become homogeneous), about 20 seconds.
+3. FOR THE TOPPING: Whisk sugar, corn syrup, melted butter, vanilla, and salt together in medium bowl until smooth (mixture will look separated at first but will become homogeneous), about 20 seconds.
    Fold pecans into sugar mixture until nuts are evenly coated.